Minimizing Convex Functions with Rational Minimizers: Introduction

-One might attempt to guarantee that $v^\top x$ is integral by choosing $v$ to be an integer vector.
+One might attempt to guarantee that $v^\top x$ is integral by choosing $v$ to be an integral vector.
 However, this idea has a fundamental flaw: as the algorithm reduces the dimension by restricting on a subspace $W$, the set of integral points on $W$ might become much {\em sparser}.
 As such, one needs $\vol(K)$ to be very small to guarantee that $\norm{v}_{\Cov(K)} < 1/10n$ and this results in a very large oracle complexity.

 To avoid this issue, we take $v = \Pi_W(z) \neq 0$ as the projection of some integral point $z \in \mathbb{Z}^n$ on $W$, where $W$ is the subspace on which $K$ lies.
 Since $z - v \in W^\bot$, we have $v^\top x = z^\top x$ and this guarantees that $v^\top x$ is integral.
-For the more general case where $K$ is not centered at $0$, a simple rounding procedure computes the desired hyperplane.
-We postpone the details of this construction to Lemma~\ref{lem:reduce_dimension}.
+For the general case where $K$ is not centered at $0$, a simple rounding procedure computes the desired hyperplane.
+We postpone the details of constructing the hyperplane to \Cref{lem:reduce_dimension}.

 How do we find a vector $v \in \Pi_W(\mathbb{Z}^n) \setminus \{0\}$ that satisfies $\norm{v}_{\Cov(K)} < 1/10n$?
 This is where lattices come into play.
 In particular, since $ \Lambda = \Pi_W(\mathbb{Z}^n)$ forms a lattice, we can apply any $\gamma$-approximation algorithm for the Shortest Vector Problem.
 If the shortest non-zero vector in $\Lambda$ has $\Cov(K)$-norm at most $1/10 \gamma n$, then we can find a non-zero vector $v$ that satisfies $\norm{v}_{\Cov(K)} < 1/10n$.